dustinpfister/blog_posts/_posts/threejs-grid-helper.md

 layout: post
 categories: three.js
 id: 961
-updated: 2022-02-18 12:06:56
+updated: 2022-02-18 12:08:40
-version: 1.1
+version: 1.2
 ---

 I have wrote a number of posts on the various helpers in three.js that can be used to get a better idea of what the visual state of things is with something in a three.js project.
+However thus far I have not wrote one on the gird helper, so todays post will be just a few examples of using this kind of helper in a threejs project.

 <!-- more -->